All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are the side effects of the stack worse than using either peptide alone?

-There is no controlled data directly comparing side effect profiles of the combination versus each peptide used individually.
+There's no controlled data directly comparing side effect profiles of the combination versus each peptide used individually.
 Anecdotally, the side effects reported from the stack are similar in type and severity to those reported from each peptide alone.
-However, using two biologically active compounds simultaneously introduces more variables, which is why medical supervision is essential.
+But using two biologically active compounds simultaneously introduces more variables, which is why medical supervision is important.

 Can I stop the stack if I experience side effects?